piamanns/spellchecker/documentation/testing_document.md

 The graph showing the results of spell checking the shorter misspellings also exposes some of the weaknesses in the Spellchecker app:

 - **Lack of heuristic for prioritising the suggestions**.
 Some of the misspellings return a long list of suggested correct spellings, each with the same Damerau-Levenshtein distance to the misspelled words.
-Picking the most relevant suggestion would require for example knowledge of context or data on how frequently different words occur in English texts in general.
-(Based on intuitive notion of frequency, 'bedore' seems for example to be a more likely misspelling of the word 'before' than 'bedsore', but the algorithm has no way of picking one over the other.)
+Picking the most relevant suggestion would require for example knowledge of context, or data on how frequently different words occur in English texts in general.
+(Based on intuitive notion of frequency, 'bedore' for example seems to be a more likely misspelling of the word 'before' than 'bedsore', but the algorithm has no way of picking one over the other.)

 Tests below show the results of introducing one specific and quite limited heuristic, namely prioritising substitutions by neighbouring keys.

 - **Poor accuracy when spelling error is not [typographical](https://en.wikipedia.org/wiki/Typographical_error)**.
 Some spelling errors are not caused by mechanical slips on a keyboard, but occur because the writer simply does not know how to spell the word, uses a similarly pronounced homonym by mistake, or makes a grammatical error, as for example in the case 'arised - arose'.
 In these cases the correct spelling might have a long Damerau-Levenshtein distance to the misspelling and is not suggested, since words with lower edit distance are found.